JoeyParshley/robot-ops-console/STUDY_GUIDE.md

 ### Interview Questions

+**Q: What is a memoized component?**
+A: A memoized component is wrapped with `React.memo()` and only re-renders when its props actually change.
+It does a shallow comparison of prop references - if props are the same, it reuses the previous render result.
+This prevents unnecessary re-renders when the parent updates but props haven't changed.
+It's useful for expensive components that receive stable props.

 **Q: When would you use `React.memo`?**
 A: When a component receives the same props frequently but the parent re-renders often.
 Measure first to confirm it helps.
 Not needed if props change every render.
+Also useful for components in lists where parent state changes affect other items, or expensive components that render frequently.

 **Q: What's the difference between `useMemo` and `useCallback`?**
 A: `useMemo` memoizes a value (result of computation), `useCallback` memoizes a function (function reference).
 Both prevent recreation when dependencies don't change.